syeadz/logisim-8-bit-processor/README.md

 * `examples/video.asm` - Writes a pattern to the video output with squares and colors
 * `examples/prime.asm` - Calculates prime numbers up to 231 and writes them to the terminal.
 This will take forever if you plan on reaching 231.
 * `examples/fib.asm` - Calculates the 13th Fibonacci number and writes it to the 7 segment display.
+* `examples/sevseg.asm` - Writes numbers to the 7-segment displays

 #### C Examples